 Standards 1&2: Performing/Singing, alone and with others, a varied repertoire of music

 Standard 7: Evaluating music and musical performances.

 Thus, I take performances very seriously.
 Your child has the opportunity to earn 50 points for showing up to the performance punctually, properly attired, with a positive attitude, and performing.
 Points will be deducted if your student does not meet those requirements.

 For students who meet the qualifications of extreme circumstances, there is a required assignment for them to complete in order to receive points for his/her missed performance.
 They will have the option of choosing one of the following assignments:

 - A 10 minute presentation to the class about an approved topic relating to music/band.
 This presentation must include visuals (Powerpoint, Prezzie, etc)

-- Performing one of the pieces that they missed on the performance for their classmates as a solo.
+- Performing all of the pieces that they missed on the performance for their classmates as a solo.
 Must be prepared to concert readiness.